nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 An exception to this is the cover image, which should be named simply `cover.png` or `cover.jpg`.

+#### Image id:s for loi
+In cases where a title contains a list of illustrations (`loi`), or where a list of ilustrations should be included in the `nav.xhtml`-file , the figure element  should be provided with an id.
+These id:s should be named`"fig-XXX"` in sequential order, where XXX is the number of the figure in the file.
+Instances may occur where id:s are required for images.
+In those cases the id should be `"img-XXX"` and follow the same pattern as for figures.

 #### Resizing of Images

 The maximum image size is set to 800 pixels on the longest side of the image, unless an increase in the size of an image is required to achieve the legibility of text rich images, see point 4 above, or other small details.